 OPTIONAL:

-Anqi Hu: We are in the process of making our tasks accessible to the research community on Zenodo and Github.
+Julie M. Schneider: We are in the process of making our tasks accessible to the research community on Zenodo and Github.
 We advise other groups to reproduce our tasks as they become available [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera Videographer: Can cut for time